History Of Good Friday

 - By his sacrifice and death, Christ establishes his church, his kingdom, to help souls get to heaven.

-The History of Good Friday - A Very Foolish Choice
+A Very Foolish Choice

 Jesus has done everything to prove his love for us.
 There is nothing else he can possible do.
 As God, he created us and gave us life.
 He does so much to provide for us.